apache/flink/docs/apis/scala_api_extensions.md

 import org.apache.flink.api.scala.extensions.acceptPartialFunctions
 {% endhighlight %}

+for the DataSet extensions and

+{% highlight scala %}
+import org.apache.flink.streaming.api.scala.extensions.acceptPartialFunctions
+{% endhighlight %}

-The following snippet shows a minimal example of how to use these extension methods together:
+The following snippet shows a minimal example of how to use these extension methods together (with the DataSet API):

 {% highlight scala %}
 object Main {